malaykhakhar/testing/README.md

 # [Images](https://rapidui-library.netlify.app/components/image/image)

-Using our library you can easily make your images responsive.
-Here all the images will be fitted to it's parent width.
+Images provide visual information of an application.

-You can have 2 types of images
+We have 2 types of images

-- Image which fits to the parent container
+- Responsive Image
 - Round Image

 ---

 # [Inputs](https://rapidui-library.netlify.app/components/input/input)

-Inputs are used for taking some important information from the user so that we can use that information for user benefit.
+Input can be used to collect data from the User.

-You can have 3 types of inputs
+You can have 2 types of inputs

-- Floating Inputs
 - Simple Inputs
-- Inputs with Validation
+- Inputs with Validation and error

 ---

 # [Typography](https://rapidui-library.netlify.app/components/text%20utilities/text_utilities)

-We have gathered multiple font sizes and font weights which would help you a lot while writing your css.
+We have multiple text sizes and styles to help in styling.

-- Very large text
-- Large text
-- Medium large text
-- Medium text
+- Headings h1 to h6
 - Small text
-- Very small text
+- Gray text
-- Small text
+- Centre text
-- Text with bold weight
-- Text with bold weight

 ---

 # [Grids](https://rapidui-library.netlify.app/components/grid/grid)

-If you want to divide the page into parts grid comes very handy.
+The CSS Grid Layout offers a grid-based layout system, with rows and columns, making it easier to design web pages

-You can have 4 types of toasts
+You can have 2 types of Grids

-- 50-50 Grid
-- 70-30 Grid
-- 30-70 Grid
+- 2 items in a Grid
 - 3 items in a Grid

 ---

 # [Navigation](https://rapidui-library.netlify.app/components/navigation/navigation)

-It is used to navigate to different pages in web sites and apps.
+Navigation bar is used to navigate through a website.
+It is usually placed on top of a desktop website.
+Below is a simple navbar you can create.

 ---